Paul Thiebaut III, CEO & Founder

 Shirley Garcia, Program Coordinator

 Born in Guatemala City, Guatemala, Shirley moved to the United States at a very young age, making East Palo Alto her home.
 After her kindergarten year, Shirley and her family returned to Guatemala, where she was unable to attend school.
 At the age of 11, upon returning to East Palo Alto, Shirley began 6th grade at East Palo Alto Charter School.
 She worked extremely hard to catch up, as Shirley had to learn to read and write in both her native language and English.
-Throughout grade school, Shirley benefited from the support of teachers, tutors, and her strong will to learn.
 Shirley now holds a Bachelor’s Degree in Creative Arts and Photography from San Jose State University.
-She has experience coordinating volunteers, supporting a homework program, and organizing events for Jubilee Christian Center, as well as supporting an after school homework program at East Palo Alto Charter School.
+She has experience coordinating volunteers, supporting a homework program, and organizing events, as well as supporting an after school homework program at East Palo Alto Charter School.
 Shirley will put her experience to work supervising and supporting families and Role Models in 10BH’s Child-Parent Home Tutoring Program.

 Board of Directors

 Serge Ostrovski, CFO and Board Member